 Additional Safe Work Practices

-Along with reduced proximity, physical distancing, measures, OSHA guidelines includes engineering and administrative controls to prevent the spread of the virus.
+Along with reduced proximity, physical distancing, measures, OSHA safety guidelines includes engineering and administrative controls to prevent the spread of the virus.
 While mainly applicable to indoor construction areas, there are recommendations that contractors should consider.
 Other safe work practices include: screening work site visitors, staggering or alternating work schedules, implementing policies to maintain physical distancing, and coordinate site deliveries to minimize contact.

 OSHA Guidelines and Preventing Falls in Construction